Hey, you! You want a double?

-Whether you can sip vodka with the cup full, mix in your favorite juice to cut the taste or take shot after shot after shot to get your buzz on, you might be surprised that you’re potentially paying too much for your Russian water.
+Whether you can sip your favorite vodka with the cup full, mix in your favorite juice to cut the taste or take shot after shot after shot to get your buzz on, you might be surprised that you’re potentially paying too much for your Russian water.
 With vodka, there isn’t really a need to reach for the top shelf every time.
-With that being said, save the Grey Goose for a rainy day and check out the best cheap vodka brands you can buy now for under $25 a bottle.
+The best vodka brands simultaneously are the best cheap vodka brands.
+The more you know!

 1. Tito’s Handmade Vodka

 While it might come as a shock considering this is probably the vodka of all vodkas right now, you can get a 750ml bottle of Tito’s for just under $25 in most states and territories.
 Occasionally, depending on where you are, it might be a buck or two more than $25, but in other spots, it’s even occasionally under $20.

 2. Deep Eddy’s Lemonade Vodka

 If you’re into vodka flavors, we 100% suggest you give Deep Eddy a try.
 From flavors like sweet tea to orange to ruby red, the drink possibilities are endless with this brand.
 Our favorite?
 Lemonade, by far.
 And get this — there is no need to use any mixer aside from water or seltzer with Deep Eddy.
 The vodka itself is sweet enough to mask that otherwise brutal taste by mixing with any no-flavor liquid option.

-3. Prairie Organic Vodka
+3. Stoli Vodka

 BEST FROM THE FUTURE